darksworm/imgsel-qt/INSTALL.md

 ```bash
 sudo make install
 ```
-and then imgsel should be available in your shell.
+and then emojigun should be available in your shell.

 see usage instructions: [USAGE.md](USAGE.md)